An Educational Philosophy that Works

 What happens when we go to a conference or attend a webinar that gives input to home educators living their eclectic, demanding homeschool lifestyles?

 Two things: inspiration and guilt.

-We attend homeschool meetings to
+We attend homeschool support meetings, conferences, and webinars to

 - be inspired to try again,

 - find a way to connect to our original vision,

 - internalize some ideal we like but don’t know how to apply.